Women's National Basketball Association: Salaries, rosters, and collective bargaining

 Previously, in 2008, a new six-year collective bargaining agreement was agreed upon between the players and the league.
 The salary cap for an entire team in 2010 was $827,000 (although it was later lowered to $775,000).
 By 2013 (the sixth year under this agreement), the cap for an entire team was $900,000.
 In 2010, the minimum salary for a player with three-plus years of experience was $51,000 while the maximum salary for a six-plus year player was $101,500 (the first time in league history that players can receive over $100,000).
 The minimum salary for rookies was $35,190.
 Many WNBA players supplement their salaries by playing in European, Australian, or more recently Chinese women's basketball leagues during the WNBA offseason.
-The WNBA has been criticized for paying female players less than their NBA counterparts, although this is attributed to the much greater revenues of the NBA.
+The WNBA pays its female players less than their NBA counterparts, although this is attributed to the much greater revenues of the NBA; however the WNBA has been criticized for "paying its players a lower share of revenue than the NBA".

 The decision of superstar Diana Taurasi to sit out the 2015 WNBA season was seen by some in the media as a harbinger of salary-related troubles in the future.
 The Russian club for which she was playing at the time, UMMC Ekaterinburg, offered her a bonus well over the league's maximum player salary to sit out that season.
 Taurasi accepted, largely because she had not had an offseason since playing college basketball more than a decade earlier.
 Such offers have often been made to star American players, including Taurasi herself, but none were accepted until Taurasi did so in 2015.